 Artificial selection has been a major criterion for the success of Western agriculture.
 Though this process gave rise to health and high productive breeds like Holstein Friesians Cows.
 Most people do not realise that this process involved population wide numerous trait monitoring, advanced selection response predictions and full control over breeding decisions by one or few people.

 In small populations, this is not possible!
 By most breeders, selection is seen as a strait forward activity: you look for traits and you select.
-Moreover most breeders believe that selection is a necessity: `if you do not select against problems, the breed will deteriorate´.
-Both assumptions are wrong.
+Moreover most breeders believe that selection is a necessity: `if you do not select against problems, the breed will deteriorate.` Both assumptions are wrong.
 In fact, unmanaged selection is probably the major force for losing diversity within breeds, because fewer candidates are used in breeding.
 By adding selection-criteria, the pressure on genetic diversity even increases.
-Please get in contact if you would like to know more about the reasons behind this problem.

 How to preserve a small population